 Bachelor of Science in Systems and Information Science

-The B.S. in Systems and Information Science (SIS) is an interdisciplinary course of study offered by the College of Engineering, in collaboration with JPMorgan Chase.
+The B.S. in Systems and Information Science (SIS) is an interdisciplinary course of study.

 This non-calculus-based undergraduate degree establishes a technical focus more from the user perspective – versus the developer perspective – incorporating both hands-on computing and information-management experience.